If you love coffee, then you know that there are few things better in this world than a fresh cup of siphon coffee.

 How Strong Is Siphon Coffee?

+Siphon coffee is less intense in flavor than an Americano.
 Siphon coffee can be brewed to any strength you like depending on your grind size, coffee-to-water ratio, brew time, and even the type of bean or roast you use.

 But even if it’s full-bodied, it’s still very clean and smooth, unlike a cup of French Press which doesn’t utilize an effective filter or have 2 separate chambers for storage afterward.

 Is Siphon Coffee Filtered?

 Yes, siphon coffee is filtered.
 The grounds are separated from the brewed coffee as it drips back down into the lower chamber.